We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 3. Public Transportation

 The costs of owning a car can add up quickly.
 You have to account for car payments, insurance, registration fees and other expenses.
-It places pressure on your budget, and when you work an entry-level position at a company early in your career, you can’t always justify that kind of investment.
-Even if you find a reasonable used car, one major repair can throw off your saving goals for the month.
+When you work an entry-level position at a company early in your career, you can’t always justify that kind of investment.
+Even if you find a reasonably used car, one major repair can throw off your saving goals for the month.

 Fortunately, you have a range of options for public transportation when you live in a major metro area.
 The subway provides a relatively fast, convenient way to get from place to place, avoiding traffic.
 Plus, you might be able to focus on a book rather than keeping your eyes on the road — as long as the noise isn’t too distracting.

+If you’re eco-friendly, public transport may be a good way for you to contribute to saving the environment.
+Public transport is more energy-efficient than traveling alone.
+This reduces the carbon footprint.
+It also reduces the number of vehicles on the road, which can decrease traffic.
 Of course, not every American city is well-equipped for public transportation.
-If you’re wondering whether your favorite hotspot has a reliable system, check out its rankings.
-If buses and subways are well-organized and frequently used, then it’s a safe bet to ditch your car before you move.
+If you’re wondering whether your favorite hotspot has a reliable system, look at the best cities that support public transport in the U.S. If buses and subways are well-organized and frequently used, then it’s a safe bet to ditch your car before you move.

 While metro areas have their appeal, you’ll find the issue isn’t as one-sided as some might think.
 Urban living is great, with entertainment options, career opportunities and public transportation, but just like everything else, it has its downsides.
 Between traffic, crowding and higher expenses, life in a big city might just not be for you.
 What should you know before you start packing your things to move?